Edited: March 22, 2021

 Of course, these are over-simplified explanations.
 For more detailed reports, please visit ncbi.nlm.nih.gov.

 An idiopathic case means that there is no known cause.
-This is seen in puppies born with this congenital defect.

 Certain breeds are more susceptible to carrying this gene, including: